Observation of angular momentum transfer among crystal lattice modes

-Here, we provide experimental evidence for angular momentum $l_{\text{ph}}$ transfer between lattice modes by a coherent three-phonon scattering process, as sketched in Fig. \ref{fig:main_1}a.
-Ionic Raman scattering, permitted by the lowest order anharmonic lattice potential, couples two quanta of IR-active phonons to a Raman-active phonon via $(Q^{\text{IR}})^2Q^{\text{R}}$, where $Q^{\text{IR}}$ and $Q^{\text{R}}$ are the amplitudes of the IR- and Raman-active modes, respectively.
-The topological insulator \ch{Bi2Se3} provides an ideal material platform to coherently drive a three-phonon scattering process of axial phonons: Due to its inversion symmetry, \ch{Bi2Se3} accommodates either purely Raman- or IR-active doubly degenerate phonons in the $a$-$b$ plane parallel to the surface.
-At room temperature, an IR-active $\text{E}_\text{u}$ mode at \SI{2.0}{THz} dominates the THz absorption (see Extended Data Fig.~1).
-A Raman-active $\text{E}_\text{g}$ mode at \SI{4.0}{THz} is anharmonically coupled to this \SI{2}{THz} mode \cite{Melnikov2018}, fulfilling the double-frequency resonance condition $2\Omega^{\text{IR}}=\Omega^{\text{R}}$ for sum-frequency ionic Raman scattering \cite{Juraschek2018, Blank2023}.
+Here, we provide experimental evidence for angular momentum $l_{\text{ph}}$ transfer between lattice modes by a coherent three-phonon scattering process, as sketched in Figure~1a.
+Exemplarily, we employ ionic Raman scattering, which is permitted by the lowest-order anharmonic lattice potential that couples two quanta of IR-active phonons to a Raman-active phonon.
+The topological insulator $\text{Bi}_2\text{Se}_3$ provides an ideal material platform to coherently drive such a three-phonon scattering process of axial phonons: Due to its inversion symmetry, $\text{Bi}_2\text{Se}_3$ accommodates either purely Raman- or IR-active doubly degenerate phonons in the $a$-$b$ plane parallel to the surface.
+At room temperature, an IR-active $\text{E}_\text{u}$ mode at 2.0~THz dominates the THz absorption~\cite{LaForge2010} (Extended Data Fig.~1).
+A Raman-active $\text{E}_\text{g}$ mode at 4.0~THz is anharmonically coupled to this 2~THz mode \cite{Melnikov2018}, perfectly fulfilling the double-frequency resonance condition $2\Omega^{\text{IR}}=\Omega^{\text{R}}$ (Methods) for sum-frequency ionic Raman scattering \cite{Juraschek2018, Blank2023}.